• Skip to primary navigation

 Instructions

-2. Heat heavy skillet (I like to use cast iron) over medium heat.
-Swirl in 2 Tablespoons veggie broth and sauce onions for 2-3 minutes to soften.
+) over medium heat.
+Swirl in 2 Tablespoons veggie broth and saute onions for 2-3 minutes to soften.

 Notes